 The next thing I’d change is the bookmakers.

 Before, I only liked bet365 and only bet there, because they have every league and every market.
+But I realised that on many leagues, Sky Bet offers better odds.
+On the others – William Hill.

+And odds are the prices at which we make deals.
 If you buy at low prices, you’re getting a bargain, right?
 In this case, low prices mean high odds.

 By betting with multiple bookmakers, you achieve several things: